sonatype-nexus-community/teamcity-nexusiq-plugin/.circleci/circleci-readme.md

 Miscellaneous
 -------------

-To allow your CI build to push changes back to github (e.g. release tags, etc), you need to create setup a github "Deploy Key" with write access.
+To allow your CI build to push changes back to github (e.g. release tags, etc), you need to create a github "Deploy Key" with write access.
 The command below will create such a key.
 Use an empty password.
  See: https://circleci.com/docs/2.0/add-ssh-key/#steps